VinodKandula/revolut-test-1/README.md

   be able to scale horizontally without using a database shared between instances.
 Nevertheless, this implementation will ensure correctness in the presence of concurrent request as much as possible.
 - No currency conversion is performed.
 Both accounts must use the same currency.
+  If currency conversion is required, it should be done by the client.
+- All API amount values have 2 digits after the decimal point, representing the cents.

 ## Chosen technologies